kekyo/TypeInferencer/docs/HowToPlay_en.md

 printfn "%s" (show actual)
 ```

-You can specify the variable you want to refer to with `EVar`.
 You can specify the variable you want to refer to with `EVar`, which is called a "free variable".
 (Parameter variables are sometimes called "bound variables" because they can be considered bound.)

 Although `EVar` and `TVar` are similar, the difference is whether the target is a concrete value or a type.